Holbiwan/holbertonschool-AirBnB_clone_v2/web_flask/README.md

 # Web Flask

-This project demonstrates the construction of dynamic web pages using the Flask web application module.WEB
+This project demonstrates the construction of dynamic web pages using the Flask web application module.
 ![Flask](https://zupimages.net/up/23/50/pnhu.png)